Why Choose a Truck Accident Lawyer from Flick Law Firm for Your Case?

 Should I Settle My 18 Wheeler Accident Claim Quickly?

-Short answer – In many cases no. In truck accident cases the full extent of your injuries, required medical care, it’s costs, ongoing pain, permanent disability and other damages are often not fully known at the beginning.
-Without a full understanding of these and how a truck accident has affected and will affect your life in the future it is difficult to properly value your case.
+Short answer – Usually no. The full extent of your injuries, required medical care, costs, ongoing pain, permanent disability and other damages are usually not fully known at the beginning.
+Without fully understanding these, how your life has and will be affected a proper case evaluation is difficult.

 Some insurance companies may try to settle your claim quickly basically to reduce the amount they have to pay you.
 The bottom line is that settling your 18 wheeler accident claim quickly may not the best thing to do.